rxlabz/rxlabz.github.io/drafts/algrafx_EN.md

     ];
   }

-  /// renvoie l'épaisseur du segment en fonction de la distance entre ses points double get segmentWidth => max(
+  /// computes the thickness of the segment as a function of the distance between its points double get segmentWidth => max(
         segmentMinWidth,
         segmentMaxWidth -